commetron/kotra-bot/README.md

 ```

 ## Important
-For the applcation to work you need to put a secrets.json at root level of the installation of the app, which need to be as the template one in the `templates` folder
+For the applcation to work you need to put a secrets.json at root level of the installation of the app, which need to be as the template one in the `templates` folder,

+this is always true for linus, while for windows you could need to to put the file in %appdata%\Microsoft\usersecrets\\{APP-GUID}\secrets.json